TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Introduction

-In addition to the software architectures, difference in the lens models may arise from modelling choices made by an investigator in such modelling processes.
+In addition to the software architectures, differences in the lens models may arise from modelling choices made by an investigator in such modelling processes.
 Our experiment also encompasses this human aspect of the modelling process by having the two teams work independently and blindly.
-However, to facilitate a fair comparison between the model predictions, we establish a baseline model setup with minimal specifications that is agreed upon by the two teams before performing their own analyses.
-After each team separately completes their internal systematic checks and \ajs{has gone} through an internal review by the TDCOSMO collaboration, the lens models are frozen and the model predictions are unblinded to make comparisons between the two teams.
+However, to facilitate a fair comparison between the model predictions, we established a baseline model setup with minimal specifications that was agreed upon by the two teams before performing their own analyses.
+After each team separately completed their internal systematic checks and \ajs{went} through an internal review by the TDCOSMO collaboration, the lens models were frozen and the model predictions were un-blinded to make comparisons between the two teams.
 As the time delay for this system has not yet been measured with sufficient precision for an \ho\ measurement, we leave the \ho\ inference from our models to be done in the future.
 However, we predict the time delays for this system as a function of \ho\ after marginalizing over the inferences from the two modelling \ajs{software programs}.
-As a result, our ``preemptive'' lens models enforce an additional layer of blindness for the future \ho\ measurement from this system.
+As a result, our `preemptive' lens models enforce an additional layer of blindness for the future \ho\ measurement from this system.